 - stimulates peristalsis and helps combat constipation;

-- improves blood pressure.
+- improves blood pressure conditions.

 The action of ginseng on the nervous system is very important, as it gives tone, aids memory and helps with activities that require concentration.
+Several scientific studies on ginseng root claim that it enhances erotic activities and promotes the sexual sphere.

 The right amount of ginseng helps the body produce valuable substances for the immune system, fighting viruses and bacteria.
+Some studies have also found a close correlation between ginseng and blood sugar, as the former would help lower the levels of the latter when they are too high.

-Is ginseng coffee bad for the body?
+Is ginseng coffee bad for you?

 Many people wonder whether coffee can have negative effects on the body.
 In particular, doubts relate to diabetes and high blood pressure, but another frequent question is whether or not ginseng coffee can be addictive.